ryanmio/Fediverse-Decentralized-Ads/docs/Decentralized_Advertising_Fediverse_ActivityPub.md

 #### Ad Creation and Targeting
 **Ad Creation Methods:** Advertisers have the flexibility to create ads using various methods.
 They can utilize a client that supports ad creation or employ a standalone tool that sends ActivityPub activities.
 Given the decentralized nature of the system, anyone can develop a tool for this purpose.

 **Ad Targeting:** Advertisers can specify targeting criteria that match against user AdPreferences.
+This includes demographic information, user interests, and other relevant criteria.
+The targeting criteria should be specified in the `targetDemographics` field of the ad activity.

 **Publishing & Distribution:** Once an ad is created, it's published as an ActivityPub activity and federated to appropriate servers based on the targeting criteria.
+The ad activity should include the ad content, targeting criteria, and budget information.

 ### Metrics & Reporting